SAP/fosstars-rating-core/SAP/software-documentation-data-set-for-machine-translation.md

 The project does not have LICENSES directory

 REUSE tool compliance requires that all used licenses are provided in a LICENSES folder on root level.

-### rl-license_file-2

-NOASSERTION is not allowed

-A license file was detected, but it doesn't seem to be approved by SAP.
-Under normal circumstances, we use Apache 2.0 exclusively for our open source projects.
-Of course, exceptions apply and should be covered by this check.

 ### rl-reuse_tool-1